briannededeugd/hcd/README.md

 Again, Nicolette shook her head.
 "My hands won't allow me.
 Anything with keyboards is too hard for me."

 In this moment, I'd realized that I misunderstood her.
 Instead of not being able to press two keys simultaneously, Nicolette's hands didn't let her press keys at all.
-Which, yes, in hindsights was completely understandable, as she navigates with her pen and it would be too complicated to have to switch all the time, even if pressing the keys wasn't an issue.
+Which, yes, in hindsight was completely understandable, as she navigates with her pen and it would be too complicated to have to switch all the time, even if pressing the keys wasn't an issue.
 During this test, my curiosity to how Nicolette typed when the keys made it so difficult for her was satisfied with a simple answer: she uses a text-to-speech software.

-*Lessons learned*
+#### Lessons learned

 This test confronted me with the misconceptions I'd had about Nicolette's abilities and the extent of them.
 In retrospect, how exactly would one key be better than two, and how would a person with limited motor skills be able to perfectly line up their cursor with a small, almost pixel-sized point on a big screen?
 This test allowed me to come up with a few lessons learned, and a few ideas as to how to implement them: